Show Me A Picture Of A Fisher

 Diet and Hunting Behavior

 Fishers are skilled and agile hunters, capable of pursuing prey both on the ground and in trees.
 They use their keen senses of smell and hearing to locate prey, and their sharp claws and teeth to capture and kill it.
-They are also known to cache food, burying surplus prey to consume later.
+Worth adding: they are also known to cache food, burying surplus prey to consume later.
 This behavior is particularly important during the winter months when food is scarce.
 Fishers are primarily active during the day (diurnal) but can also be active at night (nocturnal), depending on the availability of prey and environmental conditions.

 Reproduction and Life Cycle

 Fishers typically breed in late winter or early spring.
-The gestation period is unusually long, lasting approximately 11 to 12 months.
+That's why the gestation period is unusually long, lasting approximately 11 to 12 months.
 This is due to a phenomenon called delayed implantation, in which the fertilized egg remains dormant in the female's uterus for several months before implanting and continuing development.
 Females usually give birth to one to five kits in a den, which may be located in a hollow tree, rock crevice, or underground burrow.

 Conservation Status and Threats